-The program requires 300 hours of direct client contact, 100 of which must be relational or with couples or families.
+- \ The program requires 300 hours of direct client contact, 100 of which must be relational or with couples or families.
 Students receive 100 hours of individual and group supervision, at least 50 hours of which are based on direct observation, videotape, or audiotape, and at least 25 of the 50 based only on live observation or videotape.
 This supervision mainly comes from your placement site but may be supplemented by the supervision that students receive in their practicum course.
 Students must be enrolled in practicum until all hourly requirements are complete and the practicum course must be taken a minimum of 6 times (12 consecutive months) for a minimum total of 18 credits.
-This applies to COAMFTE requirements.

-Please note: The TUW MFT program is approved by the California Board of Behavioral Sciences (BBS) for our students to seek licensure as a Marriage and Family Therapist (MFT) and/or Licensed Professional Clinical Counselor (LPCC) in California.
-The MFT Clinical and LPCC tracks are also approved by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+This applies to COAMFTE requirements. - \\Please note: The TUW MFT program is approved by the California Board of Behavioral Sciences (BBS) for our students to seek licensure as a Marriage and Family Therapist (MFT) and/or Licensed Professional Clinical Counselor (LPCC) in California.
 Students applying for a clinical license in MFT, LPCC, (or any other mental health related field) outside of California must confirm that the coursework and practicum experiences at TUW will fulfill requirements for that respective state.
 The MFT team is here to support students with this process and help guide students, but it is ultimately the responsibility of the student.
 In some cases, there may be additional courses or practicum requirements that may be needed either before or after graduation, (see section within this handbook about portability).